Best Practices

 βœ… Better: "Design homepage", "Code navigation", "Add contact form" (specific, achievable)

-❌ Mistake: 20 clients get portal access on same day
+❌ Mistake: 20 clients get portal access on the same day

-βœ… Better: Start with 1-2 friendly clients, perfect process, then roll out
+βœ… Better: Start with 1-2 friendly clients, perfect the process, then roll out

 ❌ Mistake: "This isn't working after 3 days"

-βœ… Better: Commit to 30-day trial, address issues, iterate
+βœ… Better: Commit to a 30-day trial, address issues, iterate

 ❌ Mistake: Taking adoption for granted

-βœ… Better: Recognize team members using it well, share client praise
+βœ… Better: Recognise team members using it well, share client praise, highlight status emails avoided

 Focus on: